Hello Games

 Hello Games Ltd is a British video game company based in Guildford, Surrey.
-The company was founded by Sean Murray, Grant Duncan, Ryan Doyle and David Ream in February 2008 and has developed the Joe Danger series, No Man's Sky, and The Last Campfire.
+The company was founded by Sean Murray, Grant Duncan, Ryan Doyle and David Ream in February 2008 (incorporated on 4 August 2008) and has developed the Joe Danger series, No Man's Sky, The Last Campfire, and the upcoming Light No Fire.

 History

+Founding and Joe Danger

 Hello Games was founded in February 2008 by Sean Murray and Grant Duncan, together with friends Ryan Doyle and David Ream.
 Murray had been a developer at Electronic Arts prior and had grown tired of developing repeated sequels, and decided to leave to form his own studio to make a game he always wanted to make, Joe Danger, which was the studio's first release in 2010.
 At the 2010 Develop Awards, they won two awards: Best New Studio and Best Micro Studio.
 In September 2010, they were listed by The Guardian as one of the 100 most innovative and creative British companies of the previous 12 months.
 The popularity and success of Joe Danger led them to develop a sequel, Joe Danger 2: The Movie.